The Alamo (1960 film): Plot

-The film depicts the Battle of the Alamo and the events leading up to it.
 Sam Houston leads the forces of Texas against Mexico and needs time to build an army.
-The opposing Mexican forces, led by General Santa Anna, are numerically stronger as well as better-armed and -trained.
+The opposing Mexican forces, led by General Antonio Lopez de Santa Anna are numerically stronger as well as better-armed and trained.
 Nevertheless, the Texans have spirit and morale remains generally high.
 Lieutenant Colonel William Travis is tasked with defending the Alamo, a former mission in San Antonio.
 Jim Bowie comes with reinforcements and the defenders prepare.
 Meanwhile, Davy Crockett arrives with a group of Tennesseans.

 Santa Anna's armies arrive and surround the fort.
 The siege begins.
 An embassy from the Mexican Army approaches the Alamo, and as they list the terms of surrender, Travis fires a cannon, signalling his refusal to surrender.
 In a nighttime raid, the Texans sabotage a super-sized cannon used by the Mexicans.
 They maintain high hopes as they are told a strong force led by Colonel James Fannin is on its way to break the siege.
-Crockett, however, sensing an imminent attack, sends one of his younger men, Smitty, to ask Houston for help, knowing this will perhaps save Smitty's life.
+Crockett, however, sensing an imminent attack, sends one of his younger men, Smitty, to ask Houston for help, knowing this will perhaps spare Smitty's life.

 The Mexicans frontally attack the Alamo.
 The defenders hold out and inflict heavy losses on the Mexicans, although the Texans' own losses are not insignificant, and Bowie sustains a leg wound.
 Morale drops when a messenger informs Travis that Fannin's reinforcements have been ambushed and slaughtered by the Mexicans.
-The depiction is one of the many glaring historical inaccuracies plaguing the production, as Fannin’s troop massacre actually took place three weeks after the fall of the Alamo, his failure to reinforce the Alamo usually attributable to Fannin’s logistical ineptitude.
 Travis chooses to stay with his command and defend the Alamo, but he gives the other defenders the option of leaving.
 Crockett, Bowie and their men prepare to leave, but an inspired tribute by Travis convinces them to stay and fight to the end.
 The noncombatants, including most of the women and children, leave the Alamo.